Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [ ] Quick Layout
 - [x] Change Chart Type

-#### Q44.
+#### Q43.
 Cell A20 displays an orange background when its value is 5.
 Changing the value to 6 changes the background color to green.
 What type of formatting is applied to cell A20?

 - [ ] Value Formatting
 - [ ] Cell Style Formatting
 - [x] Conditional Formatting
 - [ ] Tabular format

-#### Q45.
+#### Q44.
 What does this formula do? `=Sum(Sheet1:Sheet4!D18)`

 - [ ] It adds data from cell D18 of Sheet1 and cell D18 of Sheet4
 - [ ] It adds data from cell A1 of Sheet1 and cell D18 of sheet4
 - [ ] It adds all data in the range A1:D18 in Sheet1, Sheet2, Sheet3 and Sheet4
 - [x] It adds data from all D18 cells in Sheet1, Sheet2, Sheet3 and Sheet4

-#### Q46.
+#### Q45.
 What is the term for an expression that is entered into a worksheet cell and begins with an equal sign?

 - [ ] function
 - [ ] argument
 - [x] formula
 - [ ] contents

-#### Q47.
+#### Q46.
 How does the appearance of an array formula differ from that of a standard formula?

 - [ ] In a worksheet cell, array formulas have a small blue triangle in the cell's upper-right corner.
 - [ ] A heavy border appears around the range that is occupied by the array formula.
 - [x] In the formula bar, an array formula appears surrounded by curly brackets.
 - [ ] When a cell that contains an array formula is selected, range finders appear on the worksheet around the formula's precedent cells.

-#### Q48.
+#### Q47.
 In a worksheet, column A contains employee last names, column B contains their middle initials (if any), and column C contains their first names.
 Which tool can combine the last names, initials, and first names in column D without using a worksheet formula?

 - [x] Concatenation
 - [ ] Columns to Text
 - [ ] Flash Fill
 - [ ] AutoFill

-#### Q49.
+#### Q48.
 Which formula returns the value in cell A10 of the worksheet named Budget Variances?

 - [x] ='Budget Variances'!A10
 - [ ] ='Budget Variances!A10'
 - [ ] ="BudgetVariances!A10"
 - [ ] ="BudgetVariances"!A10

-#### Q50.
+#### Q49.
 Which function returns the leftmost five characters in cell A1?

 - [ ] =FIND(A1,1,5)
 - [ ] =SEARCH(A1,5)
 - [x] =LEFT(A1,5)
 - [ ] =A1-RIGHT(A1,LEN(A1)-5)

-#### Q51.
+#### Q50.
 Which function returns TRUE if cell A1 contains a text value?

 - [ ] =ISALPHA(A1)
 - [ ] =ISCHAR(A1)
 - [ ] =ISSTRING(A1)
 - [x] =ISTEXT(A1)

-#### Q52.
-Which of these functions returns the largest value among all values within the range H2:H30?

-- [ ] =UPPER(H2:30,1)
-- [ ] =MAXIMUM(H2:H30)
-- [x] =MAX(H2:H30)
-- [ ] =LARGE(H2:H30,29)

-#### Q53.
+#### Q51.
 You select cell A1, hover the pointer over the cell border to reveal the move icon, then drag the cell to a new location.
 Which ribbon commands achieve the same result?

 - [ ] Cut and Fill
 - [x] Cut and Paste
 - [ ] Copy and Transpose
 - [ ] Copy and Paste

-#### Q54.
+#### Q52.
 You want to add a column to the PivotTable below that shows a 5% bonus for each sales rep. That data does not exists in the original data table.
 How can you do this without adding more data to the table?

 ![image](images/Q54.png)